julzaza/wildwitchherbs/_posts/2026-01-18-protective-herbs-balkan-women-folklore.md

       answer: "No. This content documents historical and folkloric practices, not medical recommendations."
 ---

-> ⚠️ Note: This post documents historical Balkan folklore.
+*Note: This post documents historical Balkan folklore.
 It is not a recommendation for use.
-Some herbs may be toxic if misused.
+Some herbs may be toxic if misused.*

 ## When Strength Became a Liability